ryuzaki4337/Learn-C-Sharp/README.md

 Security checking is done only during instantiation of FileInfo, and that's why it's more efficient than File if you're executing multiple operations on a given file.
 Because security checking will be done only once.

+## Intermediate

+### Classes

+Class : A building block of an application.

+Anatomy of a Class: Data(Variables) and Behaviour(methods).

+Object : An instance of a class.

+Class name is recommended to be in PascalCase.

+#### Class Members

+Instance : Accessible from an object.

+Static : accessible from the class.
+Eg : Console.WriteLine().

+We can use "static" keyword to declare a member as static.

+We can create an object of a class, inside the same class.

+#### Constructors

+A method that is called when an instance of a class is created.

+The use of a constructor is to put an object in an early state.

+The Constructor have the same name of the class.

+"this" keyword is used to avoid the confusion between the variables have the same name.

+Constructor Overloading : The constructors have the same name, but different parameters.

+If a member is not initialised in a class, then the default constructor assigns a default value to the member.

+#### Object Initializers

+A syntax for quickly initializing an object without the need to call one of its constructors.

+It is used to avoid creating multiple constructors.

+#### Methods

+Signature of a method : Name , Number and Type of parameters.

+Overloading Methods : Having a method with the same name but different signatures.

+"Params" keyword is used before parameters instead of using the "new" keyword.

+"ref" keyword is used before parameters to convert a value type into references types.

+"out" keyword is similar to "ref" keyword but it has other disadvantages.

+'ref' and 'out' are not recommended to practice.

+#### Fields

+Fields : Variables in the class

+To make a field readOnly, we can use "readonly" keyword.
+This is used to increase robustness.

+#### Access Modifiers

+Access Modifiers : A way to control access to a class and/or its members.
+There are used to create safety in our programs.

+Access Modifiers are of five types : Public, Private, Protected, Internal, Protected Internal.

+Public : The members of the class can be used anywhere.

+Private : The members of the class can be accessed or used in the class.
+The naming convention of the private fields starts with an underscore and must be camel case.

+#### Property

+A class members that encapsulates a getter/setter for accessing a field.
+It is used to create a getter/setter for less code.

+In terms of naming convention, we should Pascal case for properties.

+#### Indexers

+A way to access elements in a class that represents a list of values.

+An indexer is defined similar to a property but the name of the method must always be "this" and should have [] not ().

+### Object Oriented Programming

+#### Encapsulation :

+Define fields as private.

+Provide getter/setter methods as public.